MaxenceMaire/audionimbus/audionimbus/README.md

 # audionimbus

-A Rust wrapper around [Steam Audio](https://valvesoftware.github.io/steam-audio/) that provides spatial audio capabilities with realistic occlusion, reflection, reverb, and HRTF effects, accounting for physical attributes and scene geometry.
+A Rust wrapper around [Steam Audio](https://valvesoftware.github.io/steam-audio/) that provides spatial audio capabilities with realistic occlusion, reverb, and HRTF effects, accounting for physical attributes and scene geometry.

 ## Overview

 `audionimbus` simplifies the integration of Steam Audio into Rust projects by offering a safe, idiomiatic API.

 It builds upon [`audionimbus-sys`](../audionimbus-sys), which provides raw bindings to the Steam Audio C API.

 ## Version compatibility